JuliaRheology/RHEOS.jl/README.md

 - [ ] Add FFT fitting to handle singularities and sidestep Mittag-Leffler bottleneck
 - [ ] Add Sync Interpolation for going from variable to constant sample rate

-## References & Included Dependencies
+## Included Dependencies
 #### [FastConv.jl](https://github.com/aamini/FastConv.jl)
-+ A. Alexander, B. Horn and A. Edelman - *Accelerated Convolutions for Efficient Multi-Scale Time to Contact Computation in Julia*, arXiv preprint arXiv:1612.08825 **(2016)**

 #### [MittagLeffler.jl](https://github.com/jlapeyre/MittagLeffler.jl)

+## References
+#### If you use RHEOS in your work, please consider citing the following papers

++ S. G. Johnson -  *The NLopt nonlinear-optimization package*, http://ab-initio.mit.edu/nlopt

 + R. Gorenflo, J. Loutchko and Y. Loutchko - *Computation of the Mittag-Leffler function and its derivative*,  Fract.
 Calc.
 Appl.
 Anal. **(2002)**

++ A. Alexander, B. Horn and A. Edelman - *Accelerated Convolutions for Efficient Multi-Scale Time to Contact Computation in Julia*, arXiv preprint arXiv:1612.08825 **(2016)**